-

 (2) A deed of trust, mortgage, judgment, lien, encumbrance, financing statement, affidavit, notice, memorandum, or any other instrument that establishes a security interest in real property.

-(3) A contract, right of refusal, or any other instrument that purports to establish an interest, encumbrance, claim, or right relating to real property.
+(3) A contract, right of refusal, lease, affidavit, memorandum, or any other instrument that purports to establish an interest, option, encumbrance, right, or any other claim relating to or interest in real property.

 (1) Grant to a prevailing party possession of the real property and order the ejectment of any party on the premises.

-(2) Award attorneys' fees and other costs for the action to the prevailing party.
+(2) Award to the prevailing party attorneys' fees and other costs for the action.

-(3) Stay any proceedings involving the subject real property in which the property owner or owners are not a party to.
+(3) Stay any proceedings involving the subject real property in which the property owner is not a party to.

 (4) Upon a finding by the court that an action filed under this section is frivolous or malicious, assess a civil penalty of not more than ten thousand dollars ($10,000), of which the clear proceeds assessed under this subdivision shall be remitted to the Civil Penalty and Forfeiture Fund in accordance with G.S.
 115C‑457.2.